RecipeMD Specification

 • anything following the second horizontal line is considered instructions

-RecipeMD Data types
+RecipeMD Data Types

 Recipe